etiennegodin/inat-obs-scorer/README.md

 | Correct / uncertain | Model hedges but is right — which features help resolve ambiguity? |
 | Incorrect / uncertain | Model hedges and is wrong — where is signal absent or misleading? |

 Comparing mean absolute SHAP values **and feature value distributions** across these buckets distinguishes absence (feature is missing or near-zero) from misfiring (feature is present but pushes the wrong direction).
-Preliminary analysis suggests that uncertain-zone errors correlate with thin community consensus signals (`pct_ids_agree_at_window`, `community_taxon_rank`) — pointing toward cold-start uncertainty as the primary failure driver.
+Preliminary analysis suggests that uncertain-zone errors correlate with thin observer-taxon history and sparse confusion neighbourhood signal — pointing toward cold-start uncertainty as the primary failure driver.

 Planned work:
 - Complete EDA by feature × error bucket — feature value distributions per bucket, not just SHAP deltas
-- Complementary species confusion graph features: PageRank / eigenvector centrality, 2-hop expansion rate, hidden confusion rate (confusion edges with no observed misidentification events)
+- Complementary confusion graph features: PageRank / eigenvector centrality, hidden confusion rate (confusion edges with no observed misidentification events)
-- Dynamic confusion features computed at train cutoff (confusion neighbourhood RG rates as windowed aggregates rather than static graph topology)
 - Geographic range signal (is this observation outside the taxon's typical range?)
 - AWS S3 ingestion source migration to facilitate scope expansion beyond Québec
 - **Two-model routing architecture**: route observations at inference time on `has_any_id` — a discoverability model (no-ID population, current scope) and a resolution model (has-ID population, disputed/specialist cases).
 The routing gate is a single binary feature; both models share the same pipeline and serving infrastructure.
 Requires ~10× current has-ID training volume to be viable — addressable by expanding scope beyond Québec.